nasa/cmr-stac/docs/README.md

 ### Deploying

-The deployment is handled via the [Serverless Framework](https://serverless.com).
-Each service has a separate configuration file (`serverless.yml`).
+The deployment is handled via the [AWS CDK Framework](https://aws.amazon.com/cdk/)

 To deploy the CMR-STAC application to AWS, you will need to set up a set of AWS credentials for the account where the application is being deployed, with the following permissions: